4 REASONS WHY SOCIAL MEDIA IS GREAT NEWS FOR YOUR BAR

-Whether you are a bar manager or bartender social media matters to you and your venue.
-The best social media accounts are ones where the personality, style and uniqueness of a venue are displayed and the bar interacts with their customers.
+Whether you are a bar manager or bartender, social media matters to you and your venue.
+The best social media accounts are ones where the personality, style and uniqueness of a venue is displayed and the bar interacts with their customers.
 Here are our top four reasons to get your bar involved in using social media.

 1. GET YOUR BAR FOUND

 - How often you update your social feeds.
-We recommend posting a couple of times a week with key information about promotions, what’s on in the bar, any news, new staff etc.
+We recommend posting a couple of times a week with key information about promotions, what’s going on in the bar, any news, new staff, etc.